 We strongly recommend that you only manually run this script if cPanel Technical Support advises you to do so.

 To run this script on the command line, use the following format:

 ||If the cPanel Store continues to process the hostname certificate request, then the system checks the cPanel Store again in an hour.
 For more information about this option, see the

 The allow-retry options

-If the system must retry the SSL certificate update process, an entry will appear in the at daemon (
+If the system must retry the SSL certificate update process, it adds an entry in the

-To view, execute, or remove a job, the
+atd) job queue.
+To view, execute, or remove a job from the

-/usr/local/cpanel/scripts/try-later command runs with one of the following arguments:
+/usr/local/cpanel/scripts/try-later script with one of the following options:

 If this script detects errors when it runs, it sends an email to the system administrator that contains warnings about those errors.

 To disable a cPanel-signed hostname certificate’s installation, run the following command: